jetbrains-academy/Python-Libraries-NumPy/Projects/SVD/Introduction/task.md

 #### Learner profile
-This tutorial is for people who have a basic understanding of linear algebra and arrays in NumPy and want to understand how n-dimensional (n >= 2) arrays are represented and can be manipulated.
-In particular, if you don’t know how to apply common functions to n-dimensional arrays (without using for-loops), or if you want to understand axis and shape properties for n-dimensional arrays, this tutorial might be of help.
+This tutorial is for people who have a basic understanding of linear algebra and arrays in NumPy and want to find out how n-dimensional (n >= 2) arrays are represented and manipulated.
+In particular, if you are curious how to apply common functions to n-dimensional arrays (without using for-loops) or if you want to understand axis and shape properties for n-dimensional arrays, this tutorial might be of help.

 #### Learning Objectives
 After completing this tutorial, you should be able to:

-- Understand the difference between one-, two- and n-dimensional arrays in NumPy;
+- understand the difference between one-, two-, and n-dimensional arrays in NumPy;

-- Understand how to apply some linear algebra operations to n-dimensional arrays without using for-loops;
+- apply some linear algebra operations to n-dimensional arrays without using for-loops;

-- Understand axis and shape properties for n-dimensional arrays.
+- understand axis and shape properties for n-dimensional arrays.

 #### Content
-Image compression is very useful because it allows saving images without taking up large amounts of memory (to approximate the data).
+Image compression is a very useful thing because it allows saving images without taking up large amounts of memory (data approximation).
-In this lesson, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra, the Singular Value Decomposition, to generate a compressed approximation of an image, while still retaining many of its features.
+In this lesson, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra and the singular value decomposition to generate a compressed approximation of an image while still retaining many of the original features.

 The lesson is based on the NumPy tutorial ["Linear algebra on n-dimensional arrays"](https://numpy.org/numpy-tutorials/content/tutorial-svd.html).